ansible/ansible-documentation/docs/docsite/rst/galaxy/dev_guide.rst

 .. code-block:: text

   Successfully submitted import request 41
   Starting import 41: role_name=myrole repo=githubuser/ansible-role-repo ref=
-      Retrieving GitHub repo githubuser/ansible-role-repo
-      Accessing branch: devel
+  Retrieving GitHub repo githubuser/ansible-role-repo Accessing branch: devel
   Parsing and validating meta/main.yml
   Parsing galaxy_tags
   Parsing platforms
   Adding dependencies
   Parsing and validating README.md
   Adding repo tags as role versions
   Import completed
   Status SUCCESS : warnings=0 errors=0

 See :ref:`ansible-galaxy` for other command options.

 Delete a role
 -------------

 The ``delete`` command requires that you authenticate with the API token.
 You can include it in your ``ansible.cfg`` file or use the ``--token`` command option.
-You are only allowed to remove roles where you have access to the repository in GitHub.

 Use the following to delete a role: